 - Free cup of coffee (35,000 steps)

-The rewards above are from L.A. merchants but Fit For Bucks is working to add other cities as we speak.
+The rewards above are from L.A. merchants but Fit For Bucks also has online rewards that ship across the US.
 Learn more about Fit For Bucks here.

 Other Ways to Make Money Walking